gbrayut/cloud-examples/gke-storage-misc/gcsfuse.md

 ```

 ## GKE Sandbox and gcsfuse Volumes
-Because the gcs-fuse-csi-driver runs the privliged operations in a separate daemonset, workloads using [GKE Sandbox](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/sandbox-pods) should still be able to access files via gcsfuse volume mounts.
+Because the gcs-fuse-csi-driver runs the privileged operations in a separate daemonset, workloads using [GKE Sandbox](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/sandbox-pods) should still be able to access files via gcsfuse volume mounts.
 In most cases the ephemeral mounts will be the easiest approach, but PV+PVC approach should also work.
-The [gcsfuse-sandbox-ephemeral.yaml](gcsfuse-sandbox-ephemeral.yaml) shows using ephemeral gscsfuse volumes on `runtimeClassName: gvisor` workloads:
+The [gcsfuse-sandbox-ephemeral.yaml](gcsfuse-sandbox-ephemeral.yaml) shows using ephemeral gcsfuse volumes on `runtimeClassName: gvisor` workloads:

 ```shell
 kubectl apply -f https://github.com/gbrayut/cloud-examples/raw/refs/heads/main/gke-storage-misc/gcsfuse-sandbox-ephemeral.yaml